 Thanks to the generosity of our supporters, six Foundation Fellowships were funded in 2016 to allow WA medical professionals to…

-Care at the Princess Margaret Hospital is not only about the treatment of children’s physical illnesses but a large part is about also ensuring there are appropriate coping mechanisms in place to support the children’s social and emotional wellbeing beyond their stay in hospital.
+Care at Perth Children’s Hospital is not only about the treatment of children’s physical illnesses but a large part is about also ensuring there are appropriate coping mechanisms in place to support the children’s social and emotional wellbeing beyond their stay in hospital.

 Allied services take the care of children at the hospital one step further and provide additional support through initiatives within the Child and Adolescent Mental Health Service (CAMHS) and the Child and Adolescent Community Health Service (CACHS).
 Together with the hospital, these services make up the Western Australian Child and Adolescent Health Service.

 Your support enables the Foundation to collaborate with CAMHS and CACHS to fund projects which provide support to children once they leave hospital.
 The services also aim to improve patient health and wellbeing from a community level to prevent them requiring the services of the hospital in the first place.

 The Artist in Residence program funded by the Foundation is a holistic art therapy program aimed at supporting and encouraging young people through their recovery period.
 Held in the Bentley Adolescent Unit, an inpatient mental health facility, the program has a central focus on Aboriginal culture and seeks to assist young people suffering from mental illness with their transition back into the wider community.
 Participants are engaged in a variety of artistic activities ranging from painting to drawing to contemporary dance and photography.
 The Artist in Residence program aims to create positive outcomes by reducing boredom, improving participant mood, teaching new skills and encouraging young people to engage positively in their community.